codiceovvio/add-custom-debug-log/README.md

   - _Handle console notices via WP_CLI, as well as writing its infos into the main WP log file._

 - **"stack_debug"**
-  - _Create a stack breakpoint, and prints results to the screen_
+  - _Create a stack breakpoint, and prints results to the screen_.
+  - _It accepts also a second parameter (boolean) to quit execution after the debug stack point._

 ***